jaraco/cssutils/README.txt

     - API CHANGE (internal): renamed ``Serializer.do_css_Property`` to ``Serializer.do_Property`` as it is ``Property`` is not in the official DOM, may not stay in package ``css`` and is used by MediaQuery too

     - API CHANGE (internal): renamed ``Serializer.do_CSSvalue`` to ``Serializer.do_CSSValue``

+    + BUGFIX: Tantek hack (using ``voice-family``) should work now as SameNamePropertyList is removed and properties are kept in order

 0.9.3a1 - 070905
     - FEATURE: Implemented css.CSSValue, css.CSSPrimitiveValue and css.CSSValueList.